An axiomatization of six-functor formalisms: Introduction

-that take values in presentable stable $\infty$-categories and left-left adjoints, that satisfy a BC-property (see (2) in definition \ref{defn:bc_comp}), that send abstract blowups to pullbacks and that satisfy $F(\emptyset) = \mathbb{1}$; and of symmetric monoidal natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{thmx} In other words, a local six-functor formalism is uniquely determined by the $(-)^*$-part restricted to complete varieties.
-Moreover, we can characterise exactly which functors $\comp^\op \to \PrSt$ can be uniquely extended to a fully-fledged six-functor formalism.
-In a similar vain to the remark after Proposition \ref{propx:intro1}, the condition that $ F:\comp^\op \to \PrSt$ sends abstract blowups to pullback squares and satisfies $F(\emptyset) = \mathbb{1}$, is equivalent to the condition that $F$ is a hypersheaf for a certain topology on $\comp$. \\
+that take values in presentable stable $\infty$-categories and left-left adjoints, that satisfy a BC-property (see (2) in definition \ref{defn:bc_comp}), that send abstract blowups to pullbacks and that satisfy $F(\emptyset) = \mathbbm{1}$; and of symmetric monoidal natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{thmx} In other words, a local six-functor formalism is uniquely determined by the $(-)^*$-part restricted to complete varieties.
+Moreover, we can characterize exactly which functors $\comp^\op \to \PrSt$ can be uniquely extended to a fully-fledged six-functor formalism.
+In a similar vain to the remark after Proposition \ref{propx:intro1}, the condition that $ F:\comp^\op \to \PrSt$ sends abstract blowups to pullback squares and satisfies $F(\emptyset) = \mathbbm{1}$, is equivalent to the condition that $F$ is a (hyper)sheaf for a certain topology on $\comp$. \\

-Lastly, under the additional assumption that our base field $k$ has characteristic zero, using resolution of singularities we can show the following. \begin{thmx}[Theorem \ref{thm:6FF}] Over a field of characteristic zero, restricting to smooth and complete varieties induces a fully faithful embedding of $\mathbf{6FF}^\loc$ into the $\infty$-category of $\infty$-operad maps
+Lastly, under the additional assumption that our base field $k$ has characteristic zero, using resolution of singularities we can show the following. \begin{thmx}[Theorem \ref{thm:6FF}] Over a field of characteristic zero, restricting to smooth and complete varieties induces a fully faithful embedding of $\textup{\textbf{6FF}}^\loc$ into the $\infty$-category of $\infty$-operad maps

-that satisfy a BC condition (see (3) in Remark \ref{rmk:smcomp}) and that satisfy descent for blowups and $F(\emptyset)=\mathbb{1}$; and of symmetric monoidal natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{thmx}
+that satisfy a BC condition (see (3) in Remark \ref{rmk:smcomp}) and that satisfy descent for blowups and $F(\emptyset)=\mathbbm{1}$; and of symmetric monoidal natural transformations that are compatible with the right adjoints of the functors $F(f)$. \end{thmx}

-Again, sending blowups to pullbacks and $F(\emptyset)=\mathbb{1}$ is equivalent to a hypersheaf condition for a certain topology on $\smcomp$.
-This corollary shows that a six-functor formalism is, in fact, uniquely determined by the restriction of the $(-)^*$-part on smooth and complete varieties.
-However, it is not clear whether there is a good characterisation of which lax symmetric monoidal functors $\smcomp^\op \to \PrSt$ uniquely extend to six-functor formalisms.
+Again, sending blowups to pullbacks and $F(\emptyset)=\mathbbm{1}$ is equivalent to a hypersheaf condition for a certain topology on $\smcomp$.
+This corollary shows that a local six-functor formalism on varieties is, in fact, uniquely determined by the restriction of the $(-)^*$-part on smooth and complete varieties.
+However, we do not have a good characterization of which lax symmetric monoidal functors $\smcomp^\op \to \PrSt$ uniquely extend to six-functor formalisms.\\